Polkadot-Blockchain-Academy/spv-bridge-assignment/README.md

 # Week 2 Assignment - Simple On-Chain Bridge

 This assignment covers material from Module 3: Blockchain and Module 4: Smart Contracts.
-In it, you will build a btc-relay-like on-chain bridge smart contract.
+In it, you will build a btc-relay-like on-chain bridge smart contract that relies on [Simplified Payment Verification (SPV)](https://bitcoin.org/bitcoin.pdf).
-You will build this bridge in either ink! or solidity.
+You will build this bridge in either `ink!` or `solidity`.

 ## Primary Bridge Functionality